learn-co-curriculum/alex-branch-test-dsc-regression-model-validation-lab/README.md

-# mutliple words in one commit~! - Lab
+# Does it work from Github~! - Lab

 ## Introduction!